 The Joeveo COVID Mask Nose Strip Project

-We're giving Joeveo-made COVID-mask nose strips away for the price of shipping.
+We're giving away Joeveo-made aluminum COVID-mask nose strips (aka nose bridge wire) for the price of shipping.

-Please read: these strips are made by hand, by volunteers, in Wake Forest, NC, and we currently have a rather limited production capacity, so please order just what you need, and 100 or less at a time.
+Please read: these flat strips are made by hand, by volunteers, in Wake Forest, NC, and we currently have a rather limited production capacity, so please order just what you need, and 100 or less at a time.
 This will help smooth out demand and let us provide timelier shipping.
 Feel free to re-order when you're out though, and please do get in touch if you want to order for a group.

 Also: they're offered by the piece, so if you want 50, you have to adjust the "Quantity" in the shopping cart to 50.

 Our nose strips are made from 100% free-range aluminum electric cables up-cycled from the local electric co-op's scrap (thank you Wake Electric Membership Co.!)
-See the information below for a look into their production (video at bottom of page).
+See the information below for a glimpse into their production (video at bottom of page).

 Click the button below to order!